Comparing The 20 Best Dacast Alternatives, Competitor Pricing and Features in 2021

 In addition to using Facebook’s native streaming tools, it is common for broadcasters to use Facebook in unison with one of the professional tools we’ve mentioned above via simulcasting technology.
 Simulcasting allows you to stream to both the video player on your live streaming website or app and other platforms at the same time.
 The purpose of doing so is to reach a larger audience.

 Facebook supports live streaming via Facebook Live.

 Facebook limits video monetization to Facebook Partners.
 Please visit their Business Help Center for a complete list of rules and restrictions.

 Facebook’s privacy and security features are limited to visibility settings on posts and access permissions in groups.

 Facebook does not support white-label streaming.

 There are many powerful video streaming solutions on the market.
 The variety of unique combinations of features and pricing plans gives broadcasted a lot to think about as they search for the perfect platform.

 As you compare platforms, we urge you to keep your business’s streaming goals and feature requirements at the forefront.
 Dacast and the other platforms we’ve compared are all great options, but what it comes down to is finding one that works for you.

 We recommend taking advantage of free trials to give you a feel for how different platforms could work for you.

-Start by trying Dacast risk-free for 30 days.
+Start by trying Dacast risk-free for 14 days.
 Access all of our powerful features and run a trial live stream of your own.
 Sign up today to get started.
-No credit card or binding contracts required.
+No credit card or binding contracts are required.